vm6502q/qrack.github.io/docs/api/qcircuit.rst

 This is a class that represents and optimizes a simple quantum "circuit," (without directly simulating it).
 Its constructor argument turns on-the-fly circuit simplification on or off.

+Via `QCircuitGate`, the fundamental "atomic" gate of a `QCircuit` is "uniformly controlled."
+(See `Quantum circuits with uniformly controlled one-qubit gates <https://arxiv.org/abs/quant-ph/0410066)>`_.)
+In other words, a different "target qubit payload" (as a 2x2 operator on a single qubit, controlled) is associated with every logical permutation of control qubits, which can greatly optimize performance through coalescence in an efficient form for state vector simulation.

 .. doxygenfunction:: Qrack::QCircuit::QCircuit(bool)
 .. doxygenfunction:: Qrack::QCircuit::QCircuit(bitLenInt, const std::list<QCircuitGatePtr>&, bool)
 .. doxygenfunction:: Qrack::QCircuit::Clone()